0xcart/artemis/README.md

 The SparkFun Artemis [forum](https://forum.sparkfun.com/viewforum.php?f=167) is highly recommended for information and support.

 In addition to providing a starting template to develop, build, load, and debug with Visual Studio Code, this project also serves as a foundation for a quadruped robot inspired by the work of [Martin Triendl](https://www.youtube.com/watch?v=QWxBLGjrkEU).
 While the full implementation is maintained in a seperate repository, core components are updated in this repository to provide others a starting point (or at minimum, example code).
-For example, the code demonstrates how to control servos using the [PCA9685 Servo Driver](https://www.adafruit.com/product/815) over I2C via the AmbiqSuiteSDK HAL transfer functions.
+For instance, the code demonstrates how to control servos using the [PCA9685 Servo Driver](https://www.adafruit.com/product/815) over I2C via the AmbiqSuiteSDK HAL `transfer` functions.

 ## Dependencies